LS4GAN/uvcgan4slats/README.md

 ## Dependencies

-The working of `uvcgan4slats` dependes on the `toytools` package.
+The working of `uvcgan4slats` depends on the `toytools` package.
 Download and install the package by running the following commands:
 ```
 git clone https://github.com/LS4GAN/toytools